Brianhhhhhh/Laser-Induced-DRAM-Bank-Reconstructor/README.md

 # Laser-Induced-DRAM-Bank-Reconstructor
-This is a knowledge assissted tool to help uncover bank lvel mapping as well as internal bank organization
+This is a knowledge assissted tool to help uncover bank level mapping as well as internal bank organization